 With most of the trade press about storage virtualization for large enterprises, little is discussed about how SMBs can take advantage of storage virtualization.
-The focus tends to be on companies where the
+The focus tends to be on companies where the operational and economic value propositions are inherently evident.
+At least, that's what most of the data storage vendors believe.
+However, storage virtualization has real quantifiable operational and economic value to the SMB.

 Take for example the problem of data migration.
 Data migration is required whenever a new storage system with higher capacity and performance is replacing an old one.
 It is also required to take advantage of lower cost and performance storage systems for less-frequently accessed data such as older data or archived data.
 An enterprise operation may have these application-disruptive data migrations going on almost continually, but an SMB will have them far less frequently (maybe as little as once per year or less).
 However, those data migrations will require a much greater percentage of the SMB's already strapped IT resources.